Konzisam/Financial-Data-Analysis-with-Python/README.md

 I finally got to do just that; By a trigger on the prefect UI, we fetch the data, transform it and load it to Google cloud storage then to Bigquery warehouse.
-It is further consumed by Looker studio, providing visualizations of key insights.
+It is further consumed by Looker studio, providing visualizations of key insights.\
-Ofcourse the infrastructure is already provisioned using terraform.
+The required infrastructure was provisioned using terraform.

 ### Background and dataset
 In Germany the charging infrastructure has seen rapid growth over the years.